 Incomplete (I) is a temporary grade that is assigned only in exceptional circumstances.
 It will be given only to students who cannot complete the work of a course on schedule because of illness or other circumstances beyond their control.
-Once an official grade is received, student should notify the Financial Aid Office.
+Once an official grade is received, students should notify the Financial Aid and Scholarships Office.